-Clean the cooling system more often than the inspection interval if necessary.
+Clean the cooling system more often than specified in the inspection programme if necessary.

 Do not use caustic soda or other alkaline detergent as this could damage the aluminium.

 External: Cleaning the radiator and charge air cooler

 - 1. Check that the radiator and the charge air cooler are not clogged on the air side and that the cooling fins are not damaged. - 2.
 Carefully scrape away any deposits from the radiator cooling fins.
 Use a paraffin-based engine cleaner if necessary. - 3.
 Carefully straighten bent cooling fins using a steel brush or the like.